idle-meerkat/sdevwiki-fork/Network-Address-Translation-(NAT).md

 * `ingress`         translate destination addresses, i.e. perform DNAT.
 * `egress`         translate source addresses, i.e. perform SNAT.

-To make NAT one-to-one mapping, you must configure one rule for private-to-public direction, and another rule for public-to-private direction.
+To implement NAT one-to-one mapping, you must configure one rule for private-to-public direction, and another rule for public-to-private direction.
 For more information on `tc-nat` action, see the official man page at [[https://man7.org/linux/man-pages/man8/tc-nat.8.html]].

-## Basic example
+## Basic Example
-Create static one-to-one mapping from private (sw1p2) to public (sw1p1) subnet for all TCP traffic.
+Create a static one-to-one mapping from a private (sw1p2) to a public (sw1p1) subnet for all TCP traffic.
 The IP 192.168.0.0/24 is the private subnet.
-The following figure shows Static NAT Setup:
+The following figure shows static NAT setup:

 ![Static NAT Setup](images/static_nat_setup.png)

-First, you must define IP addresses on public/private host interfaces connected to the switch:
+First, you must define IP addresses on the public/private host interfaces connected to the switch:
 ```
 # private host IP / default gateway
 ip addr add dev eth0 192.168.0.2/24